amacfie/cmdmenu/README.md

 # About

-Can't remember `git` command syntax?
+Can't remember the syntax for stuff at the command line?
-Tell `gitmenu` what you want and it will help you find the right command.
+Tell `cmdmenu` what you want and it will help you find the right complete command.

 # Install

-    $ git clone git@github.com:amacfie/gitmenu.git
+    $ git clone git@github.com:amacfie/cmd-menu.git
-    $ cd gitmenu
+    $ cd cmd-menu
     $ sudo npm -g install

 # Usage

-    $ alias gim=gitmenu
+    $ alias gim="cmdmenu -a git"
     $ gim <query>

-Example queries: list branches, undo commit, show log for single file
+Example git queries: list branches, undo commit, show log for single file

 # Customizing

-Tasks are stored in `tasks.json`, so it's easy to add more or change existing tasks.
+Task sets are stored in `tasks`, so it's easy to add more or change existing tasks.